ktaylor63/southeast/site/content/articles/endangered-woodpecker-is-baseballs-newest-mascott.md

 The tiny flier, listed as endangered under the Endangered Species Act, is now the official mascot for the Houston Astros’ single-A baseball team that recently landed in Fayetteville, North Carolina.

 The city, in the state’s Sandhills region, is ringed by public and private lands where the woodpecker makes its home.
-That includes Fort Bragg, where officials with the U.S. Army and the U.S. Fish and Wildlife Service (Service) have worked hard to make sure the woodpecker thrives in the base’s longleaf pine forests.
+That includes Fort Bragg, where officials with the U.S. Army and the U.S. Fish and Wildlife Service (Service) have worked hard to make sure the woodpecker thrives in the base’s longleaf pine forests &mdash; so much so that the base hit it’s 2012 recovery target five years ahead of schedule.

 Team officials announced the name November 4, capping a “Name the Team” contest that drew more than 1,300 entries.
 They narrowed the finalists to five: Fatbacks, Fly Traps, Jumpers, Wood Dogs and Woodpeckers.